stfc/PSyclone/doc/developer_guide/psy_data.rst

 .. method:: PreEndDeclaration(this)

     Called once all variables have been declared.
+This call is only inserted if any variables are to be provided either before or after the instrumented region (especially this call is not created for performance profiling).

 .. method:: ProvideVariable(this, name, value)